Practical computational advantage from the quantum switch on a generalized family of promise problems: Solution using the quantum switch

 Finally, a projective measurement on the control system gives us the solution of the problem deterministically.

-The solution of the CHPP using the quantum switch requires a single use of each gate, a single system as target and a single $p$-dimensional ancilla as control.
-It is the most efficient solution known to the CHPP, as we discuss in next section.
+The solution of the CHPP using the quantum switch only requires a single use of each gate.
+Indeed, this can be shown by coupling one high-dimensional ancilla state $\ket{f}$ as "counter" to each gate \cite{ACB}, whose state evolves from $\ket{f}$ to $\ket{f+1}$ each time the corresponding gate is used, with $f\in\mathbb{N}$ .
+More specifically, if the counters are initialized in state $\ket{0}$, then the state of each counter becomes $|1\rangle$ after applying the quantum switch, since the unitaries are coherently controlled.
+The solution using the quantum switch is the most efficient solution known to the CHPP, as we discuss in next section.